 that troops were deployed across much of Tasmania to drive the Aborigines into captivity on nearby islands.

 Richmond is approximately 25 km north-east of Hobart, in the Coal River region,

-Richmond’s most famous landmark is the Richmond Bridge, built by convicts during 1823 to 1825, around the time of the town’s first settlement.
+Richmond’s most famous landmark is the Richmond Bridge, built by convicts between 1823 and 1825, around the time of the town’s first settlement.

-St John’s Catholic Church was built in 1836, and is considered the oldest Roman Catholic Church in Australia.
+St John’s Catholic Church was built in 1836 and is considered the oldest Roman Catholic Church in Australia.
 The land for St Johns Catholic Church

 The town was initially part of the route between Hobart and Port Arthur until the Sorell Causeway was constructed in 1872.

 Present-day Richmond is best known for being preserved as it was at that time.
 It is a vibrant tourist town,

 with many of the sandstone structures still standing.

 Woodburn Farm is one of Tasmania’s most historical farms.
 Granted to Gilbert Robertson, the Chief Constable of the Coal River area in the 1820s.